MDGaming325/discrete-math-toolkit/README.md

 - **Diophantine Equations:** Tools for solving Diophantine equations with(out) restrictions.

-- **Modular Arithmetic:** Functions for performing arithmetic operations in modular arithmetic and the applied use in Criptography like RSA.
+- **Modular Arithmetic:** Functions for performing arithmetic operations in modular arithmetic, along with practical applications, such as its use in Cryptography, exemplified by algorithms like RSA.

 - **Combinatory:** Solutions related to combinatorics, permutations, and combinations.